vmware-automation/solutions-import-beta/BitNami-Alfresco-64bit-blueprint.xml.md

-[bt]: http://bitnami.org/vmware "BitNami Applications for VMware"
+[BitNami Applications for VMware]: http://bitnami.org/vmware "BitNami Applications for VMware"
+[BitNami Alfresco for VMware]: http://bitnami.org/vmware/alfresco "BitNami Alfresco for VMware"

 ## Success
-Your *** application blueprint and services have been successfully imported and ready to go.
+Your Alfresco application blueprint and service have been successfully imported and ready to go.

-For move information about this application visit [bt].
+For more information about this application visit [BitNami Alfresco for VMware].

+Additional information about BitNami solitions is available at [BitNami Applications for VMware].